 Cuban coffee is served at the end of a meal in tacitas (tiny cups) that are smaller than demitasse cups.
 The old-fashioned way to make cafe cubano is in a pot on the stove, though the truth is that Cubans in this country often make their coffee in Italian espresso makers.
 The tutorial below will use a Stovetop Espresso pot.

-You can best approximate the taste of Cuban coffee by using finely ground, almost powdered, Jamaican beans.
-Cuban style coffee is also widely available in both whole bean and ground espresso blends.
+You can best approximate the taste of Cuban coffee by using finely ground, almost powdered coffee.
+Cuban-style coffee is also widely available in both whole bean and ground espresso blends.
 Cubans enjoy their coffee with generous amounts of sugar.
-I have added sugar this coffee recipe since that is how it generally is made, but if you wish to omit the sugar, that’s fine.
+I have added sugar to this coffee recipe since that is how it generally is made, but if you wish to omit the sugar, that’s fine.

 A typical stovetop espresso maker makes four tacitas, but they are available in as small as two (for the lonely Cuban bachelor) and as many as eight and up (for Noche Buena – the family Christmas Eve dinner).
 As the first trickles of coffee percolate, pour enough to moisten the sugar in the metal cup.
 Vigorously mix the moistened sugar and coffee until it becomes a light paste.

 In the meantime, take the espresso maker off the heat once the top portion is about 3/4 of the way full.
 This will prevent it from burning and/or overflowing onto your stove.
 Once the coffee is done, pour it slowly into the metal cup while gently mixing it with the sugar paste.
 If done properly (and yes it does take practice and a special touch), the sugar paste will create a “foam” once it is mixed with the rest of the coffee.
 Pour into tacitas or demitasse cups and shoot!